paluka/leetcode-solutions/README.md

 Each solution file can be run independently using the appropriate language compiler/interpreter.
 This can be used to assess whether the code will compile fully.

-- TypeScript: `tsc problem-name.ts --target es2015 --lib es2015 && node problem-name.js`
+- TypeScript: `tsc two-sum.ts --target es2015 --lib es2015,dom && node two-sum.js`
-- Python: `python problem-name.py`
+- Python: `python two-sum.py`
-- Java: `javac problem-name.java && java problem-name`
+- Java: `javac TwoSum.java && java TwoSum`
-- Go: `go run problem-name.go`
+- Go: `go run two-sum.go`
-- Rust: `rustc problem-name.rs && ./problem-name`
+- Rust: `rustc two-sum.rs && ./two-sum`

 Erik Paluka.
 2025.